You are the first nations, the first people.

 As I lay down, the foam took me

 the most gentle grasp shaped to my prone body.

 I lay as if in a body bowl.

 When I arose the memory of me disappeared

-The dead, who died in hospital on mattresses covered in plastic.
+Those that died in hospital on plastic covered beds.

 We dressed them in shrouds

 and sent them away.